AnirudhRahul/Reddit-Embed/README.md

 ## Color Palettes
 Making your own color palette for Reddit-Embed is as simple as creating a css file

-Create a css file similiar to [css/dark-theme.css](https://github.com/AnirudhRahul/Reddit-Embed/blob/master/css/dark-theme.css) or [css/light-theme.css](https://github.com/AnirudhRahul/Reddit-Embed/blob/master/css/light-theme.css) by modifying the colors of each css variable
+Create a css file similar to [css/dark-theme.css](https://github.com/AnirudhRahul/Reddit-Embed/blob/master/css/dark-theme.css) or [css/light-theme.css](https://github.com/AnirudhRahul/Reddit-Embed/blob/master/css/light-theme.css) by modifying the colors of each css variable

 Then import your palette css file **after** red.css